 EDUCATION RESPONSIBLE WCC, NWBC DELIVERY BODIES School Academies Private and Voluntary Sector providers EXISTING PROVISION North Warwickshire is currently served by 5 secondary schools and 24 schools serving primary age pupils.
 In addition, there is a maintained Nursery School in Atherstone and a Special Educational needs School in Coleshill.
 Seven of the 24 primary schools have nursery classes.
 In addition, there are 32 early years' providers across North Warwickshire who work in the private, voluntary or independent sector, and 80 childminders.
 The Governance of the schools is varied with Local Authority Schools, Church Aided Schools and a growing number of Academy Schools all serving the communities of the Borough.
 A number of the schools currently admit pupils from outside the County, as do many of the early years' providers.
 PLANNED PROVISION Current pupil forecasts suggest that the birth rate across the majority of North Warwickshire hasn't seen an upward trend as in other parts of the county.
 However, planned residential development will impact on existing school provision and it is likely that expansion of places will be required longer term.
 Queen Elizabeth School in Atherstone has been rebuilt as part of the Government's Priority Schools Building Programme.
 The school has been developed on one site to better meet the needs of the local community.
 There are a number of schools within the Borough which attract a significant number of pupils from outside the area.
 We believe this will mean that for a number of schools at least, future small scale housing development is unlikely to require of additional school places.
 Schools affected would simply not be able to accept as many pupils from outside their own priority areas.
 With The Borough bordering a number of other Local Planning Authorities, discussions with neighbours is crucial to ensure planned housing development in other areas doesn't have an unexpected impact on the provision of places within North Warwickshire.
-INFRASTRUCTURE REQUIREMENTS TO SUPPORT THE DELIVERY OF THE LOCAL PLAN The Local Plan is likely to require the provision of an additional 147 preschool, 1032 primary school places together with 737 secondary and 144 post 16 places.
-In addition there are likely to be XX(To be updated) pupils who present with Additional educational Needs who will either require a place at a Special School or will require an adapted place at a ROLE OF THE LOCAL PLAN mainstream setting The Local Plan seeks to improve the skills and education of all the Borough's communities by providing adequate training and educational facilities and services, protecting and enhancing, existing education and childcare facilities including nurseries/crèches, schools, adult and higher education premises, and encouraging nursery providers and businesses to establish additional childcare facilities.
-COST The anticipated cost of the additional pupil places at Primary and Secondary required as a result of new housing development is likely to be in the order of £14,195,520.11 for primary schools and £12,846,458.52 secondary schools as at January 2018.
-Cost for early Years and Post 16 is still to be determined (See Appendix E for further information)
+INFRASTRUCTURE REQUIREMENTS TO SUPPORT THE The Local Plan is likely to require the provision of an additional 147 preschool, 1032 primary school places together with 737 secondary and 144 post 16 places.
+In addition there are likely to be XX(To be updated) DELIVERY OF THE LOCAL PLAN pupils who present with Additional educational Needs who will either require a place at a Special School or will require an adapted place at a mainstream setting ROLE OF THE The Local Plan seeks to improve the skills and education of all the LOCAL PLAN Borough's communities by providing adequate training and educational facilities and services, protecting and enhancing, existing education and

-WCC Capital Funding, Developer contributions, CIL
+INF RASTRUCTURE DETAILS BY TOPIC APPENDIX A childcare facilities including nurseries/crèches, school education premises, and encouraging nursery provid to establish additional childcare facilities.
+COST The anticipated cost of the additional pupil places at Secondary required as a result of new housing devel be in the order of £14,195,520.11 for primary schools £12,846,458.52 secondary schools as at January 20 Years and Post 16 is still to be determined (See App information) opment is likely to s and 18.
+Cost for early FUNDING WCC Capital Funding, Developer contributions, CIL